 Financial Liquidity KPIs

-• Enhanced Financial Security: Tracking liquidity KPIs helps identify potential cash flow shortages and allows for proactive measures.
+Enhanced financial security: Tracking liquidity KPIs helps you spot potential cash flow shortages early and take action before they become problems.

-• Reduced Risk of Insolvency: A company with strong liquidity is less likely to default on its debts.
-Monitoring liquidity KPIs helps the finance department identify potential risks early on and take corrective actions to prevent insolvency.
+Reduced risk of insolvency: Companies with strong liquidity are less likely to default on debts.
+Monitoring these KPIs helps finance teams catch risks early and take steps to avoid insolvency.

 Infographic with benefits for financial liquidity KPI